SathwikaKarre/devops-hands-on-100-days/Day-10-Linux-Bash-Scripts/README.md

 echo "execution success"

 save by using :wq! to the shell script file
+## Install Zip before executing script
+As it is centOS use below command to install zip

+sudo yum install zip -y
 ## To make sure script passsword less execution of the script use below commands
 ssh-keygen -t rsa (generates public and private key of that user or server)